 The final amount of the Contracting Authority’s contribution shall be determined in accordance with Articles 14 and 17 of Annex II.

-3.3 Pursuant to Article 14.7 of Annex II, X% of the final amount of direct eligible costs of the Action established in accordance with Articles 14 and 17 of Annex II may be claimed as indirect costs.
+3.3 Pursuant to Article 14.6 of Annex II, X% of the final amount of direct eligible costs of the Action established in accordance with Articles 14 and 17 of Annex II may be claimed as indirect costs.
+OR No indirect costs are foreseen for this Action.

 Article 4 — Reporting and payment arrangements